What to do in Dubai: 12 day trips and activities for an unforgettable holiday

-Many things in Dubai are the largest and best in the world – from gigantic shopping malls and glittering luxury hotels to more or less crazy leisure activities, there is everything a holidaymaker could wish for.
+Many things in Dubai are the largest and best in the world – from gigantic shopping malls and glittery luxury hotels to more or less crazy leisure activities, there is everything a vacationer could wish for.

 Dubai is a little different from many other destinations.
 In Dubai, you don’t let yourself drift through the different districts, as in many other cities.

 No, in Dubai you visit the highest building in the world, fly over the city in a helicopter, surf on sand dunes or dive in an aquarium located in a mall.

 Thats’s why your time in Dubai will be determined by activities and excursions in the area rather than by strolling through the city or sightseeing.

 We have selected the most interesting excursions and attractions in Dubai and wrote them down for you here.

 The Burj Khalifa is of course an absolute must-see and is one of the ultimate Dubai activities par excellence.